jessp01/KTS/README.md

 To install dependencies, run `pip install -r requirements.txt`.
 To run, `python server.py`.

+### Note that on Unix/Linux machine, one must run this with superuser [root] privileges.

 `app` in server.py is a WSGI application, so any server that can work with WSGI applications will work with this too.
  For example, this may be started via gunicorn: